Vegan Chocolate Chia Pudding Cupsjump to recipe

 - Maple syrup.
 We opted for just a bit of maple syrup to sweeten this pudding and found that it was the perfect balance with the chocolate.
 If you're following a low-carb plan, stevia will work, too.

 - Vanilla extract.
-Just a bit of vanilla extract helps round out the flavor of this pudding.
+Just a bit of vanilla extract helps round out the flavor of this chocolate chia pudding.

 How to Make Chocolate Chia Pudding

 Making chocolate chia pudding could not be simpler and is nearly impossible to mess up!
-You'll just follow these few simple steps:
+You'll just follow these few easy steps:

 - Mix your ingredients.
 First things first, you'll whisk all of your ingredients together until fully combined.